 Indies Monument, War memorial in The Hague, Netherlands.

-The Indies Monument is a memorial in The Hague made up of seventeen bronze figures arranged in a circle around a central shrine.
-The composition includes a map of Southeast Asia and multiple inscriptions that honor those who died.
+The Indies Monument is a war memorial in The Hague, made up of seventeen bronze figures arranged in a circle around a central shrine.
+A map of Southeast Asia is worked into the composition, alongside inscriptions that honor those who lost their lives.

-The monument was opened by Queen Beatrix in 1988 to remember Dutch citizens and soldiers who died during the Japanese occupation from 1941 to 1945.
-It came into being as an important place to honor this chapter in Dutch history.
+The monument was opened by Queen Beatrix in 1988 to honor Dutch civilians and soldiers who died during the Japanese occupation from 1941 to 1945.
+It came after years of campaigning by veterans and survivors who had long sought an official place of remembrance.

-Soil from seven Indonesian war cemeteries rests in a special urn at the site, creating a direct link to the battlefields where so many died.
-A miniature replica of the monument also stands in the nearby Madurodam park, bringing this history to a different kind of visitor.
+Inside the central shrine rests an urn containing soil gathered from seven Indonesian war cemeteries, creating a direct link to the places where so many were buried.
+A small replica of the monument also stands in the nearby Madurodam miniature park, bringing this history to a very different kind of visitor.

 The community of curious travelers